Science with a small two-band UV-photometry mission I: Mission description and follow-up observations of stellar transients: Summary

 For supernovae, early observations of the shock breakout will provide information about the progenitor stars and their surrounding CSM.
 For super-luminous supernovae, later observations will also probe the CSM and the wider surroundings of massive exploding stars.
 Wide-field transient surveys operating or coming online in various wavebands are also expected to discover new classes of supernovae and other transients.
 The two-band UV-photometry mission thus provides opportunities for discoveries and follow-up observations of new types of yet unknown objects and phenomena.

 The upcoming democratisation of space activities is expected to result in a growing number of increasingly capable small satellites complementing large missions.
 The relative affordability and potential economies of scale may even result in greater numbers of small space observatories covering complementary parts of the electromagnetic spectrum or dedicated to particular targets or classes of objects.
-They are expected to be especially valuable for transient astronomy, but other fields will also benefit from the progress. \emph{QUVIK} may thus help pave the way for a future multi-wavelength constellation of space observatories monitoring the energetic universe.

-\paragraph{Acknowledgement} We thank the Czech Ministry of Transportation and the European Space Agency for their support of the \emph{QUVIK} project within the Czech Ambitious Mission Programme.
+They are expected to be especially valuable for transient astronomy, but other fields will also benefit from the progress. \emph{QUVIK} may thus help pave the way for a future multi-wavelength constellation of space observatories monitoring the energetic universe. \paragraph{Acknowledgement} We thank the Czech Ministry of Transportation and the European Space Agency for their support of the \emph{QUVIK} project within the Czech Ambitious Mission Programme.
+J.B. acknowledges the support of the German Science Foundation (DFG) project BE~7886/2-1.
+G.L.-G. has been supported by the fellowship Lumina Quaeruntur No. LQ100032102 of the Czech Academy of Sciences.
+The research of OP has been supported by Horizon 2020 ERC Starting Grant `Cat-In-hAT' (grant agreement no. 803158).
 We thank B. D. Metzger for his valuable comments.